 5. Share Market Arbitration

-If the matter still remains unresolved, you can proceed for arbitration.
+If the matter still remains unresolved, you can proceed with arbitration.

 Arbitration may become an important legal remedy in prolonged financial disputes.